wineslab/colosseum-near-rt-ric/README.md

 - `dbaas`: implementation of a Redis database (`db`) container
 - `e2`: implementation of the E2 termination (`e2term`) container
 - `e2mgr`: implementation of the E2 manager (`e2mgr`) and of the routing manager simulator (`e2rtmansim`) container
-- `sample-xapp`, `xapp-bs-connector`: implementation of the sample xApp provided in this repository and components to connect to the near-real-time RIC and [SCOPE](https://github.com/wineslab/colosseum-scope) RAN environment
+- `sample-xapp`, `xapp-sm-connector`: implementation of the sample xApp provided in this repository and components to connect to the near-real-time RIC and [SCOPE](https://github.com/wineslab/colosseum-scope) RAN environment

 These components are adapted from the [O-RAN Software Community RIC platform (Bronze)](https://github.com/o-ran-sc), which we extended to support the Colosseum environment, concurrent connections from multiple base stations and xApps, and to provide improved support for encoding, decoding and routing of control messages.